Iron Crow Theatre produces queer theatre for a queer city; celebrating the renegade and the unorthodox in all of us.

 WHO WE ARE

-Iron Crow Theatre is professional notforprofit 501(c)(3) organization and Baltimore’s only queer theatre.
+Iron Crow Theatre is a not-for-profit 501(c)(3) organization and Baltimore’s award-winning queer theatre.

 WHAT IS A QUEER THEATRE?

 We define queer broadly, as the celebration of the renegade and the unorthodox.
-Queer can manifest through aesthetic, topic (such as gender identity or sexual orientation) and/or theatrical approach or convention.
-By developing and producing work that explores and celebrates that which is queer, we in turn engage in a dialogue about what it means to be American.
+We don't seek to define queer for others, but rather hold space for those artists, patrons, playwrights, etc. who identify themselves or their work as being queer, or in support of the queer experience.
+Queer can manifest itself through aesthetic, thematic elements, gender identity or sexual orientation, and/or theatrical approach or convention.
+By developing and producing work that explores and celebrates that which is queer, we in turn begin to engage in a dialogue about what it means to be American.

 WHO'S APART OF IRON CROW THEATRE?

-Iron Crow Theatre has a dedicated Board of Directors comprised of industry leaders, an advisory board of internationally renowned theatre artists, a fiercely talented and committed volunteer administrative team, volunteer interns and a group of artists who we frequently work with called Artistic Associates.
-You can read more about our teams and see everyone involved in the organization here: www.ironcrowtheatre.org/who
+Iron Crow Theatre has a dedicated Board of Directors comprised of industry leaders, a Community Advisory Board, led by Mr. Ron Legler, President of the Hippodrome Theatre, that sustains the organizations efforts to support our local arts community, a fiercely talented and committed volunteer administrative team, and a group of artists with whom we frequently work with called Resident Artists.
+In addition, we're thrilled to continue to work with some of the most talented guest artists, designers and dedicated volunteers from across the region in a variety of capacities throughout our season.
+You can read more about our teams and see how you can get involved at www.ironcrowtheatre.org.

 WHEN DID IRON CROW THEATRE BEGIN?